-Yes, London Hydro issued ETR messages through Twitter, IVR, Email, and Text Messages.
-London Hydro also issued ETR messages through an Outage Map on our website, which is updated every minute with the most recent information.
+Yes, London Hydro issued ETR messages through Twitter, IVR, Email, and Text.
+London Hydro also issued ETR through the Outage Map on our website, which is updated every minute with the most recent information.

 8. If the distributor did issue ETRs, at what date and time did the distributor issue its first ETR to the public?